jiangxiaoyu66/dbcswap-interface-v3/packages/eslint-config/README.md

 # @ubeswap/eslint-config

-Ubeswap ESLint config to enforce coding standards and best practices.
+DBCSwap ESLint config to enforce coding standards and best practices.
 This is forked from `@uniswap/eslint-config`

 - TypeScript and Jest support